-- -xauto This option instructs the assembler to automatically insert stop bits where necessary to remove dependency violations.
-This is the default mode. - -xnone This option turns off dependency violation checking. - -xdebug This turns on debug output intended to help tracking down bugs in the dependency violation checker. - -xdebugn This is a shortcut for -xnone -xdebug. - -xdebugx This is a shortcut for -xexplicit -xdebug.
+- '-xauto' This option instructs the assembler to automatically insert stop bits where necessary to remove dependency violations.
+This is the default mode. - '-xnone' This option turns off dependency violation checking. - '-xdebug' This turns on debug output intended to help tracking down bugs in the dependency violation checker.

+'-xdebugn'

+This is a shortcut for -xnone -xdebug.